By Craig Neil. This post includes affiliate links.

 Overview

-While it’s not exactly a palace – don’t go thinking you’re going to see anything similar to Edinburgh’s Holyrood Palace (which you can read about in my Complete Guide to Holyrood Palace) – it’s still an impressive building that will give you an hour or two of exploring.
+While it’s not exactly a palace – don’t go thinking you’re going to see anything similar to Edinburgh’s Holyrood Palace – it’s still an impressive building that’s worth exploring for an hour or two.

-Although the cathedral a short distance away in Elgin is renowned for its intricate stonework, the old bishop’s home at Spynie Palace is equally well-known thanks to David’s Tower, the immense tower house which is the largest by volume to survive anywhere in Scotland.
+Although nearby Elgin Cathedral is renowned for its intricate stonework, the old bishop’s home at Spynie Palace is equally well-known for David’s Tower, a fortified square tower that’s the largest by volume in Scotland.

 1: Spynie Palace is located 2 miles north of Elgin so you can also visit Elgin Cathedral in the same day, or if you’d prefer a walk Lossiemouth East Beach is only 4 miles to the north.